-- · bar re-admission for a specific period of time; - restitution or reimbursement, whether monetary or by specific duties for damage to or misappropriation of college, student or employee property; - · denial or non-recognition of a degree; - suspension of rights and privileges including participation in athletic, extra-curricular or other student activities for a specified period of time; - · withdrawal from a course: - failing or reduction of a grade on a test, in a course, or in other academic work and/or performing additional academic work not required of other students in a course; - suspension from the college for a specified period of time.
-During such suspension a student shall not attend classes or participate in any college activities; - · loss of or ineligibility for a student grant or loan; - · expulsion from TSTC, and - · blocking a student from enrolling until the student performs a specified act. - 3.
-After imposition of the penalty, the Vice President for Student Development shall advise the student of his/her right to appeal the decision and/or penalty before the Appeal Hearing Committee.
-Notice of appellate right shall include substantive information on how to initiate the appeal, procedures used to form the committee, and procedures governing the Appeal Hearing Committee.
-The student shall be advised in writing that the appeal must be filed no later than 72 hours (i.e. three work days) following written notice of the Vice President for Student Development's decision and imposition of the penalty. - 4.
-Failure of the student, without justifiable cause, to attend the hearing before the Vice President for Student Development after proper notification will be noted in the hearing transcript, and the disciplinary procedure will continue as previously outlined.
-Failure to appear at the hearing before the Vice President for Student Development shall not alter the student's right to appeal.
+- C. After imposition of the penalty, the Vice President for Student Development or designee shall advise the student of his/her right to appeal the decision and/or disciplinary action before an Appeal Hearing Committee.
+Notice of appellate right shall include information on how to initiate the appeal, procedures used to form the committee, and procedures governing the Appeal Hearing Committee.
+The student shall be advised in writing that the appeal must be filed no later than three (3) working days following written notice of the administrative decision by the Vice President for Student Development or designee and imposition of the disciplinary action. - D. Failure of the student, without justifiable cause following proper notification, to attend the hearing before the Vice President for Student Development or designee will be noted in the student's disciplinary file and disciplinary action imposed.
+Failure to appear at the hearing before the Vice President for Student Development or designee or to respond to the certified USPS letter of notification shall not alter the student's right to appeal within three working days.